 Lives in Accountable Care Arrangements

-This year the LAN introduced metrics across all LOBs aimed at counting the lives in a care relationship with accountability for quality and total cost of care.
+This year the HCPLAN introduced metrics across all LOBs aimed at counting the lives in a care relationship with accountability for quality and total cost of care.
 APMs included in accountable care arrangements are Categories 3 and 4.

 Percent of Lives in Accountable Care Arrangements by LOB